rebahama/social-reviewer-backend/README.md

 5. Dont forget to remove the trailing slash at the end of the url links.

+6. Click on this [file](https://github.com/rebahama/social-reviewer-frontend/blob/main/src/api/axios.js).
+And add the following line: axios.defaults.baseURL = "https://social-reviewer-backend.herokuapp.com/";

-6. Every couple of weeks, Gitpod will update the preview url.
+7. Every couple of weeks, Gitpod will update the preview url.
 As a result, you will need to reconnect your Heroku DRF API Project to your Gitpod preview URL

 # Agile